dxa4481/WPA2-HalfHandshake-Crack/wifihacking.md

 ## WPA/WPA2 networks

-The only way to perform _Content injection_ or _content inspection_ on a WPA/WPA2 network is to run a dictionary or brute force attack against the authentication handshake.
-This can be captured and run performed locally for a quick crack if you're lucky.
+The only way to perform _content injection_ or _content inspection_ on a WPA/WPA2 network is to run a dictionary or brute force attack against the authentication handshake.
+This can be captured and performed locally for a quick crack if you're lucky.
 Repeating the process for scanning for networks in the previous section, you can scan for networks using the following

 ```bash
 $ sudo airodump-ng mon0